 To make photographing your products easier, pick either natural/outdoor light or indoor/artificial light as your light source.

-If you’re relying on the natural light coming in from a window, be sure to shut off any indoor lights that may be in the room your shooting in.
+If you’re relying on the natural light coming in from a window, be sure to shut off any indoor lights that may be in the room you're shooting in.

 If you want to use indoor light, close any curtains or blinds so you don’t get any unwelcome natural or artificial light (like a street lamp) coming in.